wso2-incubator/iot-server-appliances/Arduino Robot/BAM-Tool-Boxes/sensorDataSummary/README.md

 ### How To

-1 Add a new datasource by the name "WSO2_IOT_DB" to the "master-datasources.xml" of WSO2-BAM found in {WSO2BAM_HOME}/repository/conf/datasources/
+* Add a new datasource by the name "WSO2_IOT_DB" to the "master-datasources.xml" of WSO2-BAM found in {WSO2BAM_HOME}/repository/conf/datasources/

-2 Install the toolbox "IoT_Devices_Analytics.tbox" from the WSO2-BAM Management Console UI.
+* Install the toolbox "IoT_Devices_Analytics.tbox" from the WSO2-BAM Management Console UI.
 If not the dashboard will not appear.

+* [For testing purposes where there are no real sensor data published to BAM yet]
-3 <Open the attached Client WSO2DevicePlatform-2.0.0.zip with IDE and run it, to propergate the sample data.>
+	-	Open the attached Client WSO2DevicePlatform-2.0.0.zip with IDE and run it, to propergate the sample data.

-4 Go to the portal section under gadgets to view the dashboard
+* Go to the portal section under gadgets to view the dashboard.